Aren’t sure yet what major might be the best fit? Don’t worry. It’s ok to be undecided.

 Similar to the mathematics degree, a bachelor of science in applied mathematics preserves the discipline’s foundation in mathematic principles but provides a designated field of application.
 Students can choose an option in computer science, engineering, biomathematics, business and education.
 This path is best suited for those who plan to attend graduate school or work in business or industry.
 Mathematicians design surveys, experiments or opinion polls to collect data as well as mathematical or statistical models to analyze data.
 They interpret data and report conclusions from analyses to support and improve business decisions.

 Students in the School of Art, Design and Art History participate in a dynamic and collaborative program focused on exploring, creating and analyzing art and its practices.
 A broad selection of artistic media courses is offered including painting, drawing, sculpture, photography, digital media, graphic design, printmaking and art history.
 Students develop the highest professional standards in concept, technique and presentation.
 After a solid grounding in established art-making practices, students are encouraged to explore innovative and interdisciplinary approaches.
 Through service learning, internships and community engagement, graduates are prepared for rewarding careers and meaningful roles as citizen-artists.

-Art history offers students the opportunity to investigate the art and architecture of diverse time periods and cultures.
-By teaching critical skills, students can interpret the visual world around them as well as the artistic legacy of the past.
-Students are not only prepared for exciting careers, but they also have the cultural knowledge and creativity to imagine the jobs of the future.
+The Art History specialization offers students the opportunity to investigate the art and architecture of diverse time periods and cultures.
+In specializing in Art History within the B.A. in Art degree, students learn to interpret the visual world around them as well as the artistic legacy of the past.
+In our increasing diverse and visual world, Art History prepares students for a range of careers with promising job forecasts and equips them with the cultural knowledge and creativity needed to imagine and adapt to jobs of the future.